-When building a security center from the ground up, or even retrofitting one to fit your needs, you need to feel secure in the planning, design, and build process.
+When building a security center from the ground up, or even retrofitting one to fit your needs, you need to feel secure in the planning, design and build process.
 There should be a set of steps that lead from inception to completion.
-These step should include consideration of sight lines, lighting, traffic patterns, and staff workflow.
+These steps should include consideration of sightlines, lighting, traffic patterns, and staff workflow.
 These steps should also consider equipment and technology requirements, operational and functional needs, scale, comfort, and aesthetics, in addition to technology and risk management.
-Working with the right team will ensure an effective control room.
+Working with the right team will ensure an effective cyber command HQ.

 There’s more to creating a control room than most people can imagine.
 This is never truer than in a setting that needs to consist of cutting edge technology and state of the art security.
 For more information on all the considerations that should go into your cyber warfare center design, contact our team of experts who’ve done it at Fountainhead Control Rooms.